Polynomial Commitments Via Pedersen Commitments

 This commitment scheme does not require a trusted setup.
 However, the communication overhead is $O(n)$ as the prover must send a commitment for each coefficient in their polynomial.

-The Steps to Committing to the Polynomial
+Committing to the Polynomial

 The prover can commit to the polynomial by creating a Pedersen Commitment of each coefficient.
 For a Pedersen Committment, the prover and verifier need to agree on two elliptic curve points with unknown discrete logs.
 We will use $G$ and $B$.

-For example, if we have polynomial
+For example, if we have a polynomial

-We can create a Pedersen commitment for each coefficient.
+we can create a Pedersen commitment for each coefficient.
 We will need three blinding terms $\gamma_0$, $\gamma_1$, $\gamma_2$.
 For convenience, any scalar used for blinding will use a lower-case Greek letter.
 We always use the elliptic curve point $B$ for the blinding term.
 Our commitments are produced as follows:

-$$ \begin{align*} C_0=f_0G+\gamma_0B \\ C_1=f_1G+\gamma_1B \\ C_2=f_2G+\gamma_2B \\ \end{align*} $$
+$$ \begin{align*} C_0=c_0G+\gamma_0B \\ C_1=c_1G+\gamma_1B \\ C_2=c_2G+\gamma_2B \\ \end{align*} $$

 The prover sends the tuple $(C_0, C_1, C_2)$ to the verifier.
-These are essentially Pedersen commitments for each of the coefficients of the polynomial $f(x)$.

 Verifier chooses $u$

-Prover evaluates the polynomial and computes the proof
+Prover computes the proof

-The prover compute the original polynomial as:
+The prover computes the original polynomial as:

-$$ y = f_0 + f_1u + f_2u^2 $$
+$$ y = p(u) = c_0 + c_1u + c_2u^2 $$

 Prover evaluates the blinding terms